pankajkjangid/Portfolio/README.md

 Orders will be picked up by our associated helpers whom we have screened and have they have undergone a housekeeping course to ensure a minimum standard in providing the service.
 Our objective is to provide an efficient housekeeping service to a satisfactory standard.
 No more worries of per hour charges and overstay beyond the necessary timings.

+#### Key Responsibility:
+- Creating android application from the scratch.
+- Communication with the client (Singapore).
+- Responsible for the development of all application components and UI resources.
+- Building compliant and scalable android Applications.
+- Worked with the UI team to design the appropriate icon and display for the screens

 #### Technolgies : Kotlin,RxJava / RxAndroid,Google Maps,Retrofit,MVP,XML,